 Creates a mount target for a file system.
-You can then mount the file system on EC2 instances via the mount target.
+You can then mount the file system on EC2 instances by using the mount target.

 .
 For more information, see DescribeFileSystems

-- VPC in which Amazon EFS creates the mount target
+- The VPC in which Amazon EFS creates the mount target

-- Availability Zone in which Amazon EFS creates the mount target
+- The Availability Zone in which Amazon EFS creates the mount target

 After creating the mount target, Amazon EFS returns a response that includes, a